ewjay/fapiwiki/FAPI_Meeting_Notes_2022-06-22_Atlantic.rst

 New Zealand (Gail)
 ------------------------------
-* Call on June 15.
-FAPI and 3rd party certification.
+* Call on June 15. to discuss FAPI and 3rd party certification.
-* NZ Gov working towards consumer rights legislation.
+* NZ Gov working towards consumer data rights legislation to be published later this year.
-* After that, 3PC could come in.
+* After that, third-party certifications could come in.

 Nigeria (Mike)
 ---------------
 * They were not prepared to review USSD use cases at this time.
 * Having a follow-up in July.
+* They have legislation policy from the central bank but it’s not very detailed yet.

 OECD (Nat)
 -------------